What is a J Curve?

 J Curve in Private Equity

 Typically, private equity funds do not take possession of their investor’s funds until they’ve identified profitable investments.
 The investors just commit to providing funds to the fund manager as needed or upon request.
-After the fund’s identified possible investments and started investing, it uses large amounts of debt and a small portion of the investor’s funds to kick off the investment.
-Banks that lend to private equity funds negotiate for a ‘cash flow sweep‘ that requires the fund to pay down its debt with some or all of the excess cash flow generated.
+Banks that lend to private equity funds negotiate for a cash flow sweep that requires the fund to pay down its debt with some or all of the excess cash flow generated.
 In the initial years, the private equity fund generates little or no cash flow for the investors and the initial funds generated are used to reduce the company’s leverage.
 This concept requires extensive financial modeling and a financial analyst at a PE fund will have to build an LBO model for the deal.

 If the fund is well managed, it will begin experiencing unrealized gains followed by events in which the gains are realized.
-Leveraged IPOs, mergers and acquisitions, IPOs and buyouts result in increased returns to the fund, and this will take on the J Curve shape.
+Leveraged IPOs, mergers and acquisitions, and buyouts result in increased returns to the fund, which produce the J Curve shape.
 With the excess cash and the after the debts are paid, the extra cash will go to the equity investors.
 The J Curve incline is determined by the returns generated, and how quickly these returns get back to the investors.
 A steep curve represents a fund that generated the highest returns in the shortest time possible, while a curve with little steepness represents a poorly managed private equity fund that took too long to realize returns and only generated low returns.

 J Curve in Economics

-In economics, a J Curve refers to a change in the country’s balance of trade, following a currency devaluation or depreciation.
-A weak currency means that the imports will be costly, while it will be less valuable to export commodities.
-The imbalance leads to a fall in the current accounts, hence a smaller surplus or a bigger deficit.
-The high cost of imports will reduce the import volume, and this will cause the volume of exports to rise due to the more competitive prices of foreign buyers.
-Foreign buyers will be attracted to lower-priced local products.
-Since domestic consumers will buy less of the imported goods, they will purchase comparable local products that are more affordable than the foreign-originated goods.
+In economics, a J Curve refers to a change in the country’s balance of trade, often following a currency devaluation or depreciation.
+A weak currency means that imports will be costly, while it will be more profitable to export commodities.
+The imbalance leads to a fall in the current account, hence a smaller surplus or a bigger deficit.

-Immediately after the devaluation of a currency, the immediate reaction is that exports will remain unchanged while imports will increase.
-Traders with preexisting contracts with foreign producers and manufacturers will honor their agreements.
-In the short run, there will be a lag in changing the consumption habits of imports, and there will be an immediate jump followed by a lag until traders stop importing expensive products.
+Immediately after the devaluation of a currency, there will be a lag in changing the consumption of imports.
 The demand for expensive imports and the demand for cheaper exports will be unchanged in the short run, as consumers look for cheaper alternatives.

 The long-term implication of currency devaluation or depreciation is that local consumers will switch to comparable locally-produced products.
-Also, foreign traders will purchase more products that are being exported to their country than they will buy their country’s products.
+Also, foreign traders will purchase more products that are being exported to their country.
 The products exported to their country are relatively cheaper due to the weakened currency value.
 At this stage, the country experiences the desired outcome of improving the current account balance.
-The J Curve forms when the country’s currency appreciates and the value of exports become more expensive than the value of imports.
+The J Curve forms when the country’s currency appreciates and the value of exports becomes more expensive than the value of imports.